sanj0/salty-engine/README.md

     - [git](https://git-scm.com) has to be installed properly
     - Java version 1.8 has to be installed, no newer version works!
 (When you have more java versions installed, make sure that the environment var JAVA_HOME points to 1.8)
-    - you have to install the dependencies first, on macOs and linux you can use the script install-dependencies.sh, on windows you have to build [sysDepFiles](https://github.com/edgelord314/sysDepFiles) and [stdf](https://github.com/edgelord314/stdf) manually, using the steps 1-3
+    - you have to install the dependencies first, on macOs and linux you can use the script install-dependencies.sh, on windows you have to build [sysDepFiles](https://github.com/edgelord314/sysDepFiles) manually, using the steps 1-3
 1. Clone (download) the git repository.
 To do so, open up the terminal or cmd, go to any directory and type in

    ```bash